 Overall the Infinity mount works pretty well for an entry-level mount – much better and easier to use than a cheap EQ1 or EQ2 mount.
 There is some backlash with the slow-motion controls but I’ve seen far more expensive mounts with this problem, and it’s not severe enough to hamper your viewing experience.
 The stainless steel tripod legs do bounce and twist a little during use, but the vibration dampening time is pretty reasonable.

 The Meade Infinity 102AZ is a good scope and excels at what it was meant for – rich-field deep-sky viewing.
 Being a fast achromatic refractor with an inexpensive lens, good high-power performance isn’t expected to begin with.
-I’m a little disappointed by the balance issues, but otherwise, it’s got no major issues.
+I’m a little disappointed by the balance issues, but otherwise, it’s got no major functionality problems.
 I definitely would recommend this scope, particularly if you can improve the blackening of the dew shield and lens cell.